 If you have been offering on properties and keep being beaten by cash-unconditional offers - then this week’s blog post is for you!

-Just this week, we had a tender close with 9 offers on the table, 4 cash offers, 5 offers with conditions.
+Just this week, we had a tender close with 30+ offers on the table, 8 cash offers, rest with conditions.
 From experience, cash offers almost always beat out an offer with conditions (even if the cash offer is lesser than the conditional offer)

 So time to put your offers on the YIP Treadmill and lets get you competing like a PRO!
 Here are a few tips that we suggest.